Patina and Polish

 Some people have trouble with patina being dull or not ‘taking’.
 This could be down to minerals in the water where you are.
 If this is the case, try buying distilled water and using it for the final rinse.

 - With a Q-tip or cheap brush, apply the copper patina to the solder seams.

 - Don’t be mean with the patina, and make sure that you cover every last bit of the solder

 - Dry thoroughly with paper towel

-4. Final polish
+4. Final Polish With Wax